 SMA is an inherited condition, caused by mutations in the survival motor neuron 1 (SMN1) gene that results in insufficient production of SMN protein.
-This leads to a progressive loss of nerve cells involved in controlling muscles, decreasing muscle strength and control, among other symptoms.
+This leads to a progressive loss of nerve cells involved in controlling muscles, and decreasing muscle strength and control, among other symptoms.

 The second study examined RG3039 in mice with SMA of varying severity.
 Similar results were observed, with the animals living much longer and showing increased motor control.

 Researchers used these studies to estimate initial doses of RG3039 to be tested in human clinical trials.

 Scientists investigated RG3039 in a Phase 1a and a Phase 1b clinical trials.
 Both trials, which ended in August 2014, evaluated the compound’s safety, tolerability, movement within the body, and mode of action in healthy volunteers.